MrDamiAde/Active-Directory/README.md

 ### Step 3: Managing Group Memberships

 I will now automate the process of adding new users to the appropriate groups based on their departments.
-For example, users in "IT" OU should be added to the "ITGroup" polocy.
+For example, users in "IT" OU should be added to the "ITGroup".

 I used Powershell to create the groups:
 ``` Powershell